robertorcosta/azure-docs.pt-br/articles/active-directory/saas-apps/workday-inbound-tutorial.md

     * *Exemplo: Use o valor Worker_ID do Workday*

   * Nome de conta SAM (sAMAccountName)
-    * *Exemplo: Use o valor User_ID do Workday, filtrado por uma expressão de provisionamento do Azure AD para remover caracteres inválidos*
+    * *Exemplo: Use o valor User_ID do Workday, filtrado por meio da expressão de provisionamento do Azure AD para remover caracteres inválidos*

   * Nome principal do usuário (userPrincipalName)
     * *Exemplo: Use o valor User_ID do Workday, com uma expressão de provisionamento do Azure AD para acrescentar um nome de domínio*

 * **Como os usuários devem corresponder entre o Workday e o Active Directory?**

-  * *Exemplo: Os usuários com um valor "Worker_ID" específico do Workday correspondem com usuários do Active Directory em que "employeeID" tem o mesmo valor.
-Se o valor de Worker_ID não for encontrado no Active Directory, crie um novo usuário.*
+  * *Example: Users with a specific Workday "Worker_ID" value are matched with Active Directory users where "employeeID" has the same value.
+If the Worker_ID value is not found in Active Directory, then create a new user.*

 * **A floresta do Active Directory já contém as IDs de usuário necessárias para a lógica de correspondência funcionar?**

-  * *Exemplo: Se essa configuração for uma nova implantação do Workday, é recomendável que o Active Directory seja preenchido previamente com os valores de Worker_ID do Workday corretos (ou valor de ID exclusivo de escolha) para manter a lógica de correspondência o mais simples possível.*
+  * *Example: If this setup is a new Workday deployment, it is recommended that Active Directory be pre-populated with the correct Workday Worker_ID values (or unique ID value of choice) to keep the matching logic as simple as possible.*

 Como instalar e configurar esses aplicativos de conectores de provisionamento especiais é o assunto das próximas seções deste tutorial.
 Os aplicativos que você optar por configurar dependerão de quais sistemas precisam ser provisionados e de quantos locatários dos domínios do Active Directory e do Azure AD estão em seu ambiente.